Examples of weak amalgamation classes: Generic limits and Pouzet's example

 We conclude by describing an example from~\cite{Pabion}, which Pabion attributes to M.\ Pouzet.
 This gives an example of a class with WAP but not CAP with a countably categorical generic limit, and it answers a recent question of Ahlman.

 Rather than working with this class directly, it is easier to describe its generic limit.
-For that reason, we take a moment to define the homogeneity properties alluded to in Section~\ref{sec:intro}.
+For that reason, we take a moment to define the homogeneity properties alluded to in the introduction.